Last updated: February 14, 2017

-Are you tired of the default font that you are using when you create messages in Outlook?
-Or do you see other people using different and exciting fonts, and you wonder how they are doing it?
-While you can change the font for every message that you create in Outlook 2013 on an individual basis, this can be tedious.
+If you tired of the default font that you are using when you create messages in Outlook, or if you see other people using different and exciting fonts, then our guide below can show you how to make that change.
+While you can change the font for every message that you create in Outlook 2013 on an individual basis, it can be tedious.
 So a better option is to change the default font settings so that they are customized to your liking every time you go to type a new message.
 You can read below to learn how.

 Changing Default Fonts in Outlook 2013